VincNT21/project_kallaxy/server/documentation/endpoints.md

 ### 1.2.
 GET /api/users -- Get user info by ID (need an valid access token)
 -> *Description* :
->Get and respond all info from database about logged user
+>Get all info from database about logged user
+>Respond with a User struct

 -> *Request headers* :
 >A valid Bearer access token in "Authorization" header